compro-itkmitl/Sleep-Apnea-Tester/README.md

 **Part I: Sleep Apnea Risk Test Program**

-&nbsp;&nbsp;&nbsp;&nbsp;For check risk to be Sleep Apnea Syndrome apart from "Sleep Apnea Measurement".
+&nbsp;&nbsp;&nbsp;&nbsp;For check risk to be Sleep Apnea Syndrome apart from "Sleep Apnea Board Meter".

-1. Download Adultandchild.c from Sleep-Apnea-Tester/Self-evaluation/Risk's Self-evaluation/Adultandchild.c
+1. Download Adultandchild.c from https://github.com/compro-itkmitl/Sleep-Apnea-Tester/blob/master/Self-evaluation/Risk's%20Self-evaluation/Sleep%20Apnea%20Risk%20Test.c
 2. Open the Command Prompt (CMD Commands) and Change Directory to this file then type '**gcc Sleep Apnea Risk Test.c**' for compile the code.
 3. Type '**a**' on command for run the program.
 4. Waiting for the program in running for a minute.